U.S. flag

 Information available below:

-Annual Managed Care Program Report
+Managed Care Program Annual Report (MCPAR)

 Background

-CMS regulations at 42 CFR § 438.66(e) require states to submit an Annual Managed Care Program Report.
+CMS regulations at 42 CFR § 438.66(e) require states to submit a Managed Care Program Annual Report (MCPAR).
 Under the regulation, each state must submit to CMS, no later than 180 days after each contract year, a report on each managed care program administered by the state.
-Additional guidance on the timing, content and form of the report are available in the CHIP Managed Care Monitoring and Oversight Tools Informational Bulletin.
-An excel workbook provides the exact indicators that will be required, along with instructions on how to complete each field.
+The following resources can help states complete their MCPAR:

 Submission to CMS

 The report will be collected through MDCT-Managed Care Reporting.
 The web-based forms will collect exactly the information that is included in the excel workbook.
-The Annual Managed Care Program Report is now available for state input in MDCT-Managed Care Reporting.
+The Managed Care Program Annual Report is now available for state input in MDCT-Managed Care Reporting.
 As described in the Informational Bulletins, this report is required annually, and must be submitted through MDCT-Managed Care Reporting.
 More information about MDCT-Managed Care Reporting can be found below.

 Due Dates